ShaddyDC/shaddydc.github.io/shaddy.dev/content/posts/micro-exercise-habits/index.md

 Because these tiny habits are so easy to do, they can stick around for a long time, and you may continually benefit from them for the rest of your life.
 Obviously, this is not as good as extended, dedicated practice.
-Balancing on one leg for a bit each day won't make you a funambulist, a tightrope walker, but it might keep you from death from keeling over.
+Balancing on one leg for a bit each day won't make you a tightrope walker, but it might keep you from death from keeling over.
 Often, it is also possible to raise the difficulty for enhanced effect.
 For example, you can bend the standing leg, moving into a deeper crouch.